Underlying mechanisms of phase transitions in scalar-tensor theories: Understanding First-order Scalarization via first principles

-Having negative contributions to $b_0$ is not sufficient for first order scalarization, such terms should also be able to overcome the other positive terms.
-For this, let us investigate what happens to $\rt_0$ and $\rt_2$ as $\beta$ becomes more negative.
-Observe that $\rt_0$ becomes smaller in magnitude and $\rt_2$ larger as $\beta$ becomes more negative, i.e. as $|\beta|$ increases.
+Next, let us explain why the positive term $I_0$ in Eq.~\eqref{eq: b integral} becomes less important as $\beta$ becomes more negative.
+Dependence of the integrand $2 r^2 \varphi^4 \rt_0$ on $\beta$ is in the top left panel of Figure~\ref{fig: b integral terms}.
+Observe that $\rt_0$, the unperturbed energy density of the star, becomes smaller in magnitude as $\beta$ becomes more negative, i.e. as $|\beta|$ increases.
 This is mainly because a more negative $\beta$ makes scalarization easier in the sense that the tachyon appears at lower stellar density values in Eq.~\eqref{eq: zero mode potential}.
-Consequently, the star at the bifurcation point becomes less massive and less compact as can be seen in Figure~\ref{fig: mass radius}.
-This is a less direct effect of $\beta$ as opposed to the overall $|\beta|^2$ factor we discussed, but its consequences are quite drastic.

-We can see the behavior of the $2 \varphi^4 \rt_0$ term of the $b_0$ integral~\eqref{eq: b integral} in the top left panel of Figure~\ref{fig: b integral terms}.
-It clearly decreases with more negative $\beta$, and this is a relatively straightforward consequence of the bifurcation star becoming less massive, as we described.
-Recall that this is a strictly positive term, so first-order scalarization is facilitated when its amplitude decreases, though we have to have other, negative terms to actually reach a negative $b_0$ value.
+Consequently, the star at the bifurcation point becomes less massive and less compact, which can be seen in the stellar mass-radius plots of Figure~\ref{fig: mass radius}.
+This means $2 r^2 \varphi^4 \rt_0$ and its integral $I_0$ monotonically decreases as $\beta$ becomes more negative.
+Recall that this is a strictly positive term, so first-order scalarization is facilitated when its amplitude decreases.

-We had already established that $- 2 \varphi^2 \rt_2$ has a negative contribution to $b_0$, and the top right panel of Figure~\ref{fig: b integral terms} goes one step further to show that this contribution increases in magnitude with more negative $\beta$.
+Let us now turn back to $I_2$ and its integrand $- 2 r^2 \varphi^2 \rt_2$, and explain why the magnitude of their negative contribution to $b_0$ increases as $\beta$ becomes sufficiently negative.
 The underlying reason is again related to the movement of the bifurcation point to lower stellar masses in Figure~\ref{fig: mass radius}.
-However, $\rt_2$ is not directly effected by the decreasing stellar mass, unlike $\rt_0$.
+However, $\rt_2$ is not directly affected by the decreasing stellar mass, unlike $\rt_0$.
 Rather, the increase in $\rt_2$ is related to the stiffness of the star going down.
-Recall that our EOS is such that there is less stiffness at lower densities $\rt_0$.
-However, this means we can have a stronger response for the same perturbation, hence, $\rt_2$ naturally increases as the bifurcation point moves to lower-mass stars with lower densities.
+Realistic EOS are such that there is less stiffness at lower densities $\rt_0$, which is also the case for our choice.
+This means we can have a stronger matter response for the same perturbation, hence, $\rt_2$ naturally increases in amplitude as the bifurcation point moves to lower-mass stars with lower densities.
+Consequently, when $- 2 r^2 \varphi^2 \rt_2$ is integrated to form $I_2$, we expect it to grow in magnitude, which is the eventual behavior in Figure~\ref{fig: integral_terms}.
+This is the general trend, but there is also the transient behavior in the $-\beta \lesssim 20$ region of Figure~\ref{fig: b integral terms}, where $I_2$ decreases in magnitude with $-\beta$.
+We discuss this in Appendix~\ref{appx: decreasing I_2}.